 How to make kale pesto

 How to make kale pesto can be a ten-minute job if you're like Jack; nimble and quick.
-Should the family eat this regularly it will go a long way to saving them from the dreaded misery that is macular degeneration; and cataracts too.
+Should the family eat this regularly it will go a long way to saving them all from the dreaded misery that is macular degeneration; and cataracts too.

 That's easy to say but just read the convincing research lower down.